SkinCeuticals C E Ferulic vs. Phloretin CF: Which Antioxidant Serum Is Right for You?

 C E Ferulic, which has 15% l-ascorbic acid in addition to 0.5% ferulic acid and 1% vitamin E, has a higher concentration of vitamin C in its formula than Phloretin CF. “The combination enhances protection against environmental damage caused by free radicals that can contribute to atmospheric aging,” says Dr. Nichols.
 On the flip side, Phloretin CF contains 10% l-ascorbic acid, 2% phloretin and 0.5% ferulic acid.
 Phloretin CF also does not contain vitamin E, which is a potent anti-aging ingredient.

 How to Incorporate C E Ferulic or Phloretin CF Into Your Routine

 When you’ve narrowed down which serum best fits for your skin type, it’s relatively easy to incorporate either into your routine.
 “After cleansing your face, apply three to five drops of your antioxidant on the top of your hand,” says Dr. Nichols.
 “Then, use your finger to apply it evenly on your face, neck and chest.”
-It’s also important to note that after your antioxidant serums, you must apply sunscreen overtop for UVA/UVB protection.
+It’s also important to apply sunscreen after your antioxidant serums for UVA/UVB protection.